Undergraduate bachelor's degree students: You can transfer up to 90 credits into your degree program from a combination

 - 30 credits can come from PLA (Prior Learning Assessment), however, you must complete at least 50% of your major courses and 2 or more specialization courses as residential credit (up to 5 Major courses and 3 Specialization courses can be completed via PLA)

 - Up to 90 credits can come from Self-Study Assessments however, you must complete at least 50% of your major courses and 2 or more specialization courses as residential credit

-- 12 of those credits can come from a co-op, internship, externship, or practicum
+- 15 credits can come from a co-op, internship, externship, or practicum

 Graduate masters degree students: You can transfer up to 9 credits from a regionally accredited institution into your degree program, provided that each transferred course has a grade equivalent to B- or higher and that the credits have not been previously applied to your undergraduate degree or to a previous master‘s degree(s).

 Credit reviewed for graduate level transfer must show a substantial match in course content and learning outcomes to coursework within the CSU-Global master’s degree program.

 Please contact your Student Success Counselor if you have questions about transfer credit.